jverzani/gWidgetsWWW2/inst/FastRWeb/README.md

 - copy the contents of the `web.R` directory to the `/var/FastRWeb/web.R` directory.

+- make the tmp directory writable by the Rserve process

 * create a directory to hold the session information.
 This should be writeable by the server process.
-These shell commands will do som though you might want to tighten up permissions
+These shell commands will do some though you might want to tighten up permissions

 >  mkdir /tmp/gWidgetsWWW2_session_db/;
 >